Our Specialty is Handcrafted Turquoise Jewelry

 Godber Turquoise from Nevada

-One of Nevada's Best and most well known mines.
-This mine produced some of the best material to ever come out of Nevada.
-Godber Turquoise is a deep blue with a brownish spider web matrix.
-Some of the older Burnham material is even prettier, dark blue with a green spider web matrix.
+The Godber Turquoise Mine aka Burnham Turquoise Mine is one of Nevada's Best and most well known mines.
+This Godber Nevada Turquoise Mine produced some of the best material to ever come out of Nevada.
+The old time Godber Turquoise was a deep blue with a brownish spider web matrix.
+Some of the older Burnham Turquoise mine material is even prettier, dark blue with a green spider web matrix.
 Stunning!
 You can see some of this in high end old pawn silver jewelry and some gold and turquoise jewelry.
-Now this mine is producing the Dry Creek Turquoise or Sacred Buffalo Turquoise from a new find.
+Now this famous old Nevada Turquoise Mine is producing the Dry Creek Turquoise from a new find and is very famous for that material.
+There are a few of these Turquoise mines in Nevada that have been named several different things by different owners.

 Gold Acres Turquoise Mines